You feel like you’re left to choose between hair regrowth or a head that doesn’t require constant scratching. You’re

-However, ketoconazole is also available as both a prescription or over-the-counter shampoo that’s specifically designed to control dandruff, as well as scaling, flaking, and itching of the scalp (much like what happens when you’re taking minoxidil).
+However, ketoconazole is also available as both a prescription or over-the-counter shampoo that’s specifically designed to control dandruff, as well as scaling, flaking, and itching of the scalp (much like what happens when you’re using minoxidil).

-There’s both 1% and 2% ketoconazole (which refers to the concentration of ketoconazole in the solution).
-The 1% solution is generally available over the counter, but the 2% version is obviously stronger and requires a prescription from a healthcare provider.
+There’s both 1% and 2% ketoconazole shampoo (which refers to the concentration of ketoconazole in the solution).
+The 1% shampoo is available over the counter, while the 2% version is obviously stronger and requires a prescription from a healthcare provider.

-Scientific studies and data aren’t totally conclusive about how ketoconazole contributes to stopping hair loss or increasing hair growth, but there is a lot of evidence that it can help.
+The scientific data isn’t fully conclusive about how ketoconazole contributes to stopping hair loss or increasing hair growth, but there is a lot of evidence that it can help.
 For example, one 1998 study indicated that 2% ketoconazole shampoo increased hair density, as well as the proportion and size of anagen hair follicles, at nearly the same rate as minoxidil regimens.
 More recent studies and reviews have confirmed ketoconazole’s effectiveness both as a standalone hair loss treatment and as a supplement to finasteride.

 Again, ketoconazole is used in a variety of ways.
 As the Mayo Clinic explains, ketoconazole cream, foam, or gel is used to treat things like:

-Ketoconazole shampoo is used for dandruff, itching, and flakiness.
+Ketoconazole shampoo is used for dandruff, itching, flakiness, and hair loss.
 Studies show that, because it’s stronger, 2% ketoconazole shampoo is often more effective and, as a result, is used for more severe cases of itching and flakiness.

 Here’s something you might not know: Dandruff is actually caused by a fungus that’s found on every human head called Malassezia.